neuropeds1/evd-transport-app/docs/Anesthesia_Considerations.md

 Avoid factors that dramatically increase ICP during induction:

 **a) Smooth Induction**
-- Perform smooth, relatively deep induction
+- Perform smooth titration of an anesthetic to achieve the appropriate depth
 - Prevent coughing or bucking on the endotracheal tube
 - Coughing/bucking can sharply raise ICP

 **b) Mitigate Pressor Response**
-- Use lidocaine IV or intratracheal
+- Use lidocaine IV (1.5 mg/kg) 90 seconds before laryngoscopy
-- Consider opioids or other blunting agents
+- Consider opioids
-- Reduces the pressor response to intubation

 **c) Blood Pressure Management**
-- Avoid significant hypertension during laryngoscopy
+- Avoid significant hypertension during laryngoscopy and maintain stable cerebral perfusion pressure
 - Treat blood pressure spikes promptly
-- Hypertension can increase cerebral blood volume and ICP
+- Hypertension can widen the transmural pressure gradient and may predispose to rebleeding of an already ruptured intracerebral aneurysm

 **d) Ventilation Strategy**
 - Some anesthesiologists will mildly hyperventilate the patient after induction